photo/documentation/docs/faq/ProAccounts.markdown

 Nope.
 We'll alert you when your Pro account is going to renew.

 ## What happens if my Pro subscription ends?
 Don't panic!
 Nothing has been deleted.
 You resume using a free account, though you're now subject to the free account limitations.
-You can still access all your photos, free or pro.
+You can still access all your photos, free or Pro.

 ## What can collaborators do with my account?
 Collaborators can add photos, edit photos, delete photos--just about anything you can do except delete your account.
 When you add them as a collaborator they can log in with that email via Mozilla Persona.
 Soon they'll be able to